Swirrl/datahost-prototypes/datahost-ld-openapi/doc/data-model-definitions.md

 ### Revision

 Revisions are like ‘versions’ of the dataset (from a users point of view): snapshots in particular point in time, a close analogy would be a git commit.
 Each revision specifies updates to previous snapshot by including what data records to append, delete, or correct.

 While revisions specify only the data updates relative to _previous_ revision, the user should be able to fetch the full dataset snapshot (at this particular revision).
 This snapshot is a dataset accumulated by replaying all revisions in order.

-### Change
+### Commit

-Each [revision](#revision) has a change attached (at the moment only one change per revision is supported).
-The change specifies a set of records to append, retract, or correct in the [dataset](#dataset) resulting from previous revisions.
-Change can have only one data file attached.
+Each [revision](#revision) has a series of commits attached.
+The commit specifies a set of records to append, retract, or correct in the [dataset](#dataset) resulting from previous revisions.
+Each commit can have exactly one data file attached.

 ### Dataset

-Dataset is the accumulation of all changes added with successive [revisions](#revision), up to a particular revision.
+Dataset is the accumulation of all commits added within successive [revisions](#revision), up to a particular revision.
 To avoid ambiguities, we can specify: dataset of series "S", release "A" at revision "N".